swhetzel/risk_game_simulation/README.md

 usage: run pete's main.py

-## Files
+## Files Stephen
 1. risk_game_simulation.py
     * main file for game
     * usage ?????

+## Files Pete
-2. main.py - the main function for pete's versin of the risk simulator
+1. main.py - the main function for pete's versin of the risk simulator
 3. army.py - the class definition for the armies in pete's code
 4. data.txt - a sample output from pete's code
 5. plotter.py - a quick and dirty script to make the plot in the same style as original